Capillary/ecom-api-document/source/includes/_order.md

 ### Additional Header
 Header | Description
 ------ | -----------
-CKey | Specify the customer key that you want to Consumer Key
+Access token* | The access token generated for the  current user session

 ### Request Attributes
 Attribute | Description
 --------- | -----------
-merchantId* | The unique id (GUID) of the merchant in which you want to place order PaymentOption* | The mode of payment for the order.
-Value: OnlineBankTransfer, COD, CreditCard, ChequeDD, Wallet, eGiftVoucher paymentType* | OBT,  TPG, Credit, gatewayId* | Gateway id through which the payment is made channelType* | payBackPoints | payBackCardNo | bankCode | capillaryMobileNo | skipDeliveryAreaValidation | Specify `true` to validate delivery location before order creation, `false` to ignore validating
+merchantId* | The unique id (GUID) of the merchant in which you want to place order PaymentOption* | The name of the payment gateway.
+For example, RazorPay, EBS, OnlineBankTransfer, COD, CreditCard, ChequeDD, Wallet, and eGiftVoucher paymentType* | The payment type used for the order - OBT (Online bank transfer),  TPG (Third party gateway), Credit, GV (Gift voucher) and so on gatewayId* | Gateway id through which the payment is made channelType* | payBackPoints |
+payBackCardNo |
+bankCode |
+capillaryMobileNo |
+skipDeliveryAreaValidation | Specify `true` to validate delivery location before order creation, `false` to ignore validating